Chart Color Schemes

 Nairne performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 The area's university qualification rate is 23.6%, significantly lower than the SA4 region average of 42.2%.
-Bachelor degrees are most common at 17.2%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.5%).
+Bachelor degrees are most prevalent at 17.2%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.5%).
 Vocational credentials are held by 40.8% of residents aged 15+, with advanced diplomas at 11.8% and certificates at 29.0%.
-Educational participation is high, with 29.8% of residents currently enrolled in formal education.
+Educational participation is high, with 29.8% currently enrolled in formal education, including 12.4% in primary, 6.9% in secondary, and 4.3% in tertiary education.

 Frequently Asked Questions - Education